How to Create Test Cases for Automated tests?

 - Sync and wait statements: This allows the necessary time for the application to get to the required state before testing the actual functionality.

-- Test steps: Writing Test Steps includes data entry requirements, detailed steps on how to reach the next required state, and steps to return the application to its original state before test runs.
+- Test steps: Writing Test Steps includes data entry requirements, detailed steps to reach the next required state, and steps to return the application to its original state before test runs.

 - Comments to explain the approach.